 | Language | English |

 General English tests proficiency in language and comprehension at the Higher Secondary level.
-Furthermore, candidates should focus on the key topics listed below.
+Furthermore, this is a high-weightage section with 60 questions.
 Subsequently, daily reading of English newspapers and editorials builds vocabulary and comprehension speed.

 - Vocabulary: synonyms, antonyms, one-word substitutions, idioms and phrases

-- Grammar: parts of speech, tenses, articles, prepositions, subject-verb agreement
+- Grammar: parts of speech, tenses, articles, prepositions, subject-verb agreement, active-passive voice

 - Sentence correction and error spotting